Aspect templates

 An aspect template is an abstraction over a number of traits common to multiple aspects.
 The variable part of an aspect template is defined in its HTTP endpoints, in the form of one or multiple placeholders in the endpoint’s URL.

-• Aspect templates are created in association with a digital twin groups
+• Aspect templates are created in association with a Digital Twin Group

-• Any digital twin in that group can leverage all its associated aspect templates, thus reducing the required number of concrete aspects for all digital twins
+• Any Twin in that group can leverage all its associated aspect templates, thus reducing the required number of concrete aspects for all Twins

-• When digital twin data is requested from the Registry, all aspect templates within the given digital twin’s group(s) are instantiated and featured with the twin, just as if they were concrete aspects: those instances are called virtual aspects
+• When Twin data is requested from the Digital Twin Registry, all aspect templates within the given Twin’s group(s) are instantiated and featured with the Twin, just as if they were concrete aspects: those instances are called virtual aspects

 • Virtual aspects are runtime-only data: they display as concrete aspects but are never persisted

-• The HTTP endpoints of virtual aspects may have placeholders that are resolved at runtime, when fetching the associated digital twin
+• The HTTP endpoints of virtual aspects may have placeholders that are resolved at runtime, when fetching the associated Twin

-• Virtual aspects can be suppressed if they collide with any concrete aspect the given digital twin features.
+• Virtual aspects can be suppressed if they collide with any concrete aspect the given Twin features.
 A concrete aspect will always be favored over a colliding virtual aspect

 • A collision between a concrete aspect and a virtual aspect exists if both have an endpoint in common, sharing the same type and URL (once all applicable placeholders are resolved in the virtual aspect)

-• Aspect templates can be modified or removed from their digital twin group, with immediate impact on the associated digital twins' virtual aspects
+• Aspect templates can be modified or removed from their Digital Twin Group, with immediate impact on the associated Twins' virtual aspects

-• Similarly, removing a digital twin from a group implies the Twin will immediately stop featuring virtual aspects instantiated from the group’s aspect templates
+• Similarly, removing a Twin from a group implies the Twin will immediately stop featuring virtual aspects instantiated from the group’s aspect templates

 URL Placeholders and syntax

 The variable data in an aspect template is defined in the URLs of its HTTP endpoints, in the form of placeholders.
-Endpoint placeholders can leverage runtime data coming from the digital twin.
+Endpoint placeholders can leverage runtime data coming from the Twin.
 The table below illustrates the capabilities available for URL placeholders.

 Syntax Description Path variable support Query parameter support Multiple instances support May fail to resolve at runtime Example